Documentation forAccess Rights Manager

 Verify the audit policy settings

-You can verify the effectiveness of audit policies by starting the command prompt with admin rights and entering the following command:
+You can verify the effectiveness of audit policies by starting the command prompt with administrator rights and entering one of the commands listed below.

 auditpol /get /category:"policy change,account management,ds access"